ststefa/zookeeper/README.md

 The purpose is to simulate an asynchronuous (aka non-blocking) processing of a workload.
 Animals can be listed - which returns information about available animals - and queried - which returns an approximation of their current status.
 Note that any query will result in a discrete status, even when invoked for the same animal multiple times.

 #### Usage

+The implementation runs as a foreground server process and is invoked by

+    ./zookeper.py

+There are not arguments.
+There is also no separate logfile, everything is written to regular unixen streams.

+The endpoints of the service can be invoked by `curl` or any other HTTP request generator.

 The "API" implements the following endpoints